 I aimed my lantern into the well, but the beam was weak, and the flame guttered when I tried to point it directly downward.
 Still, I thought I could make out something at the bottom.

 There was no way for me to retreat now.
 I shuttered the lantern, hugged the corpse to my chest, and stepped cautiously into the bucket, resting my sack therein to leave my hands free behind the cadaver.
 Then, gripping the other end of the rope, I began to lower myself into the well.

-I realized almost immediately–despite a wiry strength built mainly by the severe muscular effort needed to support my much-larger-than-average cranium during the routine execution of everyday tasks such as wielding the cat of nine tails and locking and unlocking heavy leg irons–that the total weight of two passengers, a bucket, and a couscous sack was far too heavy to bear comfortably.
+I realized almost immediately—despite a wiry strength built mainly by the severe muscular effort needed to support my much-larger-than-average cranium during the routine execution of everyday tasks—that the total weight of two passengers, a bucket, and a couscous sack was far too heavy to bear comfortably.
 Indeed, pulling myself back up proved impossible; so I decided my wisest course was to ignore the strain and make a speedy descent that would, with luck, be finished before my arms were.